Version 1.1

 - <service_name>.staging.service.gov.cy for the staging environment, ie. do-a-thing.staging.service.gov.cy

-For naming the service and naming the service’s end-point URLs please refer to the “Service name and URLs” section of the ‘Content Design Standards for Services.
+For naming the service and the service’s end-point URLs please refer to the “Service name and URLs” section of the ‘Content Design Standards for Services.

 Testing Process